interlay/interlay.github.io/docs/getting-started/interbtc.md

 ## Network Participants

-XCLAIM’s design has an emphasis on being open and permissionless.
+The design of interBTC has an emphasis on being open and permissionless.
 As such, any user can take up multiple roles at the same — but also leave the system whenever they wish.
-As such, to participate in the BTC Parachain, you can choose from:
+As such, to participate, you can choose from:

 **Vaults:** collateralized intermediaries who hold BTC locked on Bitcoin.
 Any user can become a Vault by simply locking DOT collateral.
 The requirements are (1) a Bitcoin full node, (2) a Polkadot account and (3) liquidity in accepted collateral assets.